rlf-arlut/tmrg/doc/source/triplication.rst

 ######

 Triplication by itself is not enough to ensure SEU robustness, especially when memory elements (flip-flops) are used.
 If an error occurs in one branch it will propagate along the branch.
-If there is no repair mechanism, after first error the effective cross section is doubled with respect to the non triplicated circuit.
+If there is no repair mechanism, after the first error the effective cross section is doubled with respect to the non triplicated circuit.
 In order to eliminate this problem, a majority voting is needed.

 ..
 You can see that for TMR modules additional output, tmrError, is added.
 It goes high whenever there is a mismatch between input signals.
 ..
 Several examples how this feature can be used will be shown later.